- Questions about the Clan of the Eternal Wolf series

 If I send you money, can you send me your Blazes that I can’t find?

 Answer: Unfortunately, I can’t fulfill this request.
-I use my author copies for contests, so keep your eyes open on my blog and the Writeminded blog as well for impromptu contests.
+I use my author copies for contests, so keep your eyes open for impromptu contests.
 Again, even after the Blazes sell out of their print versions, they are still available as eBooks!
 All of the links I know about are in the ordering pane of each book: Coming Undone, Risking It All, and Beyond His Control.

 Who is Sydney Croft?